Grand Theft Auto IV: Sales

 Within twenty-four hours of its release, Grand Theft Auto IV sold over 3.6 million copies, equating to approximately $310 million in revenue.
 Within a week, it generated more than $500 million in worldwide revenue, equating to approximately 6 million copies sold for Take Two.
 (Note: The game's first-week sales record beat the previous record of $320 million set by Halo 3.)
 The numbers surpassed analysts' expectations for the title.
 After one month of availability, the game had sold over 8.5 million copies.
 It broke three Guinness World Records on 13 May 2008: highest grossing video game in 24 hours, highest revenue generated by an entertainment product in 24 hours, and fastest-selling video game in 24 hours.
 (Note: The three Guinness World Records that Grand Theft Auto IV broke were later broken by its successor Grand Theft Auto V.) On 11 March 2011, Take-Two announced that the game had sold over 20 million copies, with the Grand Theft Auto series surpassing a collective total of 100 million copies.
 As of July 2013, the game has sold over 25 million copies, making it one of the best-selling video games, and one of the best-selling games on both PlayStation 3 and Xbox 360.
 All sales records broken by Grand Theft Auto IV were beaten by its successor, Grand Theft Auto V.

 In the United Kingdom, the game became the fastest-selling game of all time, selling over 631,000 copies in twenty-four hours.
 This broke the record set by Grand Theft Auto: San Andreas at 501,000 copies over the same period.
 During the first five days of availability, the game sold over 927,000 copies in the United Kingdom.
 In the United States, Grand Theft Auto IV sold 2.85 million units in its first five days.
 By the end of 2008, the game had sold over 5.18 million copies in the US.
 In its first four days of availability in Japan, it sold 133,000 copies on the PlayStation 3 and 34,000 on the Xbox 360, according to Media Create.

-In the first week of availability, the Windows version of Grand Theft Auto IV debuted at seventh place on the weekly charts; by the second week, it had left the top-ten.
+In its first week, the Windows version of Grand Theft Auto IV debuted at seventh place on the weekly charts; by the second week, it had left the top ten.
 Based on unique user counts, the game was the most played Games for Windows – Live game in 2009 and 2012, and the second-most played in 2011.